ManjunathN1210/Mission-Google/Day1/README.md

 It is a high-level programming language.
 It makes writing, compiling and debugging programming easier.

-Allows developers to write once run anywhere.Programs written in java can be reused and can run on all platforms that support java.
+Allows developers to write once run anywhere.
+Programs written in java can be reused and can run on all platforms that support java.

 > **Advantages of Java**
 - **Object-Oriented**